SamHusbands21/R_example/README.md

 # R_example
-Example of model development in R, using generalised linear models and mixed models and generalised mixed linear models to answer questions pertaining to different datasets.
+Example of model development in R, using generalised linear models and linear mixed models and generalised mixed linear models to answer questions pertaining to different datasets.